Th3lios/searchBot/README.md

 # Objectives

-* We develope a bot that analize an image with 3 alternatives that answer trivia questions.
+* We developed a bot that analize an image with 3 alternatives that answer trivia questions.
 * Now just take 3 alternatives and count the ocurrences when we search the question on google.
 * We are thinking to implement Natural Lenguage Processing in the future.